This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 How a person says something is just as important as what they’re saying.
 So we’ve trained a real-time audio model to extract the emotional inflection of the user’s statement.
 This emotional information is then fed into the LLM, so knows to behave differently if the user is angry, annoyed, or confused.

-We used context7 to provide vapi docs context to our Code Assistant and with this additional context, we were able to create a working prototype using Vapi voice engine pretty quickly.
+We used Context7 to provide Vapi docs context to our coding assistant.
+With that extra context, we were able to create a working prototype on top of the Vapi voice engine quickly.

 Situation: